sanity-io/sanity-algolia/README.md

 # Sanity + Algolia = ♥️

+**Note: This plugin is not currently updated to work with Sanitys new GROQ powered Webhooks**

 Here are some helpers to facilitate indexing your Sanity documents as Algolia records, via custom serializing, optional hidden/visibility filtering and directly syncing to an Algolia index from a Sanity webhook.

 ## Webhook example